bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 - [x] 67.
 Add Binary (Easy)
 > Given two binary strings `a` and `b`, return their sum as a binary string e.g. `a = "11", b = "1" => "100"`

+- [x] 68.
+Text Justification (Hard)
+> Given an array of strings words and a width `maxWidth`, format the text such that each line has exactly `maxWidth` characters and is fully (left and right) justified.

+_Use greedy approach_

 ---
 - [x] 71.
 Simplify Path (Medium)